slsa-framework/slsa/docs/spec/v1.1/source-requirements.md

 The version control system MUST provide at least:

+-   **[Immutable reference]** There exists a deterministic way to identify this particular revision.
+This is usually {project identifier + revision ID}.
+When the revision ID is a digest of the revision, as in git, nothing more is needed.
+When the revision ID is a number or otherwise not a digest, then the project server MUST guarantee that revisions cannot be altered once created.

 -   **[Change history]** There exists a record of the history of changes that went into the revision.
 Each change MUST contain:
     -   The immutable reference to the new revision
     -   The identities of the proposer, reviewers (if any), and merger (if different to the proposer)